-SAPONIFIER, see advertisement on another page.
+Saponiries, see adgertisement on another page

-baking powder in the market that has stood the test for purity and excellence.
-CLAIRVOYANT EXAMINATIONS FROM LOCK OF
+Da.
+Parca's Cream Baking Powder is the only baking powder in the market that has stood the test for purity and excellence.

-Hair.-Dr. Butterfield will write you a clear, point. ed and correct diagnosis of your disease, its causes progress, and the prespect of a radical cure.
-Exemines the mind as well as the body.
+CLAIRVOYANT EXAMINATIONS FROM LOCK OF HAIR.-Dr. Butterfield will write you & clear, pointed and correct diagnosis of your disease, its causes progress, and the prospect of a radical cure. -Examines the mind as well as the body.
 Enclose One Dollar, with name and age.
-Address E. F. Butterfield, M. D., Syracuse, N. Y. CURES EVERY CASE OF PILES.
+Address E. F. Butterfield, M. D., Syracuse, N. Y.

+CURES EVERY CASE OF PILES.
+23-10-25 9.

-Dr. G. E. Roomes, the celebrated magnetic healer and practical physician, cures all chronic discases with his vitalized and magnetized remedies.
-Also magnetized letters and paper; by this means the most obstinate diseases yield to his great healthe most obstinate diseases yield to his great healing power as readily as by personal treatment.
+DR. G. E. ROGERS, the celebrated magnetic healer and practical physician, cares all chronic dis-cases with his vitalized and magnetized remedies.
+Also magnetized letters and paper; by this means the most obstinate diseases yield to his great healing power as readily as by personal treatment.

 Requirements are, age, sex, and a description of the case, and a P. O. order for \$5.00, which pays for examination and one month's remedies.
 Cancers and Tumors cured without cutting or drawing blood, with very little or no pain.
 Those wishing treatment of him for cancers and tumors, will have to visit him in person at his residence.

-The Vital Lung Healer, prepared and magnetized by Dr. Rogers, is an unfailing remedy for all ized by Dr. Rogers, is an unfailing remedy for all diseases of the throat and lungs, tubercular consumption, etc. Price, \$3.00 each.
-Address Dr. G. E. Rogers, Milan, Eric county, Ohio.
+The Vital Lung Healer, prepared and magnetized by Dr. Rogers, is an unfailing remedy for all diseases of the throat and lungs tubercular condiseases of the throat and lungs, tubercular con-sumption, etc. Price, \$3.00 each.
+Address Dr. G. E. Rogers, Milan, Erie county, Ohio.
 24-21tf

-THE WONDERFUL HEALER AND CLAIRVOYANT, MRS. C. M. MORRISON, M. D.-Thousands acknowledge Mrs. Morrison's unparalleled success in giving diagnosis by lock of hair, and thousands have been cured with magnetized remedies prescribed by her Medical Band.
+THE WONDERFUL HEALER AND CLAIRVOYANT, MRS. C. M. MORRISON, M. D .- Thousands acknowledge Mrs. Mornison's unparalleled success in giving diagnosis by lock of hair, and thousands have been cured with magnetized remedies prescribed by her Medical Band.

 DIAGNOSIS BY LETTER.-Enclose lock of patient's hair and \$1.00.
-Give the name, age and sex.
+Give the name, age and sex. .
 Remedies sent by mail to all parts of the United States and Canadas.

 Circular containing testimonials and system of practice, sent free on application.
-Address, MRS. C. M. MORRISON, M. D.

-P. O. Box 2519, Boston, Mass.
+Address, MRS. C. M. MORRISON, M. D. P.O.
+Box 2519, Boston, Mass.

 Radical Liberal Lectures by B. F. Underwood, for the Fall and Winter of 1878 and 1879.

-The Theory of Evolution.
-Darwinism Defined and Defended.
+1. The Theory of Evolution.

+2. Darwinism Defined and Defended.

-The Philosophy of Herbert Speucer.
-The Genesis and Nature of Religion.
-Modern Scientific Materialism.
+3. The Philosophy of Herbert Spencer.

+4. The Genesis and Nature of Religion.